Seattle DUI Defense Lawyer

 In the state of Washington, the penalties for a DUI conviction will depend on what kind of charge you are facing.
 Penalties can include the revocation or suspension of your license, a substantial fine, a lengthy probation period, jail time, and if the conviction is for a felony DUI, time in a state prison.

 It’s important to put a good DUI attorney on your case at the first possible moment because evidence can deteriorate or get lost, and the memories of witnesses can fade quickly.
-First, your criminal defense attorney will determine if your rights were violated at any point during your traffic stop, arrest, investigation, or interrogation.
+First, your DUI defense attorney will determine if your rights were violated at any point during your traffic stop, arrest, investigation, or interrogation.

 If you were given a breathalyzer exam or a blood test, your attorney may dispute the results of that test or the way it was administered.
 A good DUI lawyer will also sometimes directly challenge the testimony of the arresting officer or officers.